ncatlab/nlab-content/pages/2/4/4/4/4442/content.md

 From [Berenstein-Maldacena-Nastase 02](#BerensteinMaldacenaNastase02), who write $Z$ for the elementary [[field observables]] ("letters") $\mathbf{\Phi}$ above:

 > In summary, the "string of $Z$s" becomes the physical string and that each $Z$ carries one unit of $J$ which is one unit of $p_+$.
 Locality along the worldsheet of the string comes from the fact that planar diagrams allow only contractions of neighboring operators.
-So the Yang Mills theory gives a string bit model (see $[23]$) where each bit is a $Z$ operator.
+So the Yang Mills theory gives a [[string bit model]] where each bit is a $Z$ operator.

 On the [[CFT]] side these _[[BMN operators]]_ of fixed length (of "letters") are usefully identified as  [[spin chains]] which, with the [[dilatation operator]] regarded as their [[Hamiltonian]], are [[integrable systems]] ([Minahan-Zarembo 02](#MinahanZarembo02), [Beisert-Staudacher 03](#BeisertStaudacher03)).